iamkanishka/Angular-NGRX/README.md

 4. Implement Counter Application without NGRX and using and using Input Output Emitters - NGRX
 5. Implement the Counter Applicatioon using NGRX Store, Action and Reducers, Angular- NGRX
 6. Refactoring Store state Using Asyn Pipre for Selecting Observables state data - Angular NGRX
+7. Pass Custom Data using Props in Actions.
+Update State Datat in Reducer with Data - Angular NGRX